H. Pylori Infection

 - Nausea and vomiting (bloody vomit).

 - Indigestion (dyspepsia).

 - Dark stools (from blood in your stool).

 How is H. pylori infection diagnosed?

-If your healthcare provider suspects H. pylori bacteria may be the cause of a peptic ulcer, they may order one or more of the following tests:
+If your healthcare provider suspects H. pylori bacteria may be causing a stomach ulcer, they may order one or more of the following tests:

 - A breath test: In this test, you exhale into a bag before and after drinking a solution.
 The test measures the amount of carbon dioxide released in your breath before and after drinking the solution.
 A higher level after drinking the solution means H. pylori are present.

 - A stool test: This test looks for evidence of H. pylori in a stool sample.